 First RTW conversations that had to be face to face with no option for a companion as support for the person who was recovering.

-RTW conversations where the person who had Burnout was told by their manager that the situation would not have arisen if they were more like person X. Bruised already, they left the meeting punch-drunk and ashamed.
+RTW conversations where the person who was recovering from work-related stress was told by their manager that they wouldn't be struggling if they were more like person X. Bruised already, they left the meeting punch-drunk and ashamed.

 RTW meetings where the Burnout party was accompanied by a friend who stopped the meeting when it became distressing for the employee.

-RTW meetings where a wellbeing coach or counsellor was present, who proposed return to work adjustments that would benefit the person’s recovery.
+RTW meetings where a well-being coach was present who proposed return to work adjustments that would benefit the person’s recovery.

-When it came to my situation, a few weeks into recovery I was still shell-shocked to find myself where I was and I certainly was not ready to engage with the idea of returning to the scene or the RTW process.
+When it came to my situation, a few weeks into recovery I was still shell-shocked to find myself where I was and I certainly was not ready to engage with my manager or the RTW process.
 I didn't know whether I could tell the workplace that I was not ready for such a meeting so I lied and said I was.

-What helped later was creating a return to work plan that was informed by helpful conversations with my doctor, counsellor and manager, as well as developing various coping strategies, some of which are still in place today.
+What helped later was creating a return to work plan that was informed by helpful conversations with my doctor and counsellor, as well as developing various coping strategies, some of which are still in place today.